Drugs

 A second quote, by Patrick Radden Keefe: "In the 20th century, power was proclaimed.
 In the 21st, the surest way to identify power is the lack of pretension."
 The narcos have understood this perfectly.

-— Colombian narcos learned much faster than Mexicans.
-They learned that if your name makes it to the front page of the newspaper, your expiration date has begun because the CIA and DEA will be looking for you and you will not survive.
+— The Colombian narcos learned much faster than the Mexicans.
+They learned that if your name appears on the front page of the newspaper, your expiration date has begun because the CIA and the DEA will look for you and you will not survive.
 Now we call them the invisible ones.
 They look like international executives sitting next to you in business class in a dark suit.
-They are much harder to detect and are much smarter when it comes to injecting money into the legal economy.
-This is another fear for Europe: there will come a time when politicians will be afraid to attack these mafias because of the harm this could cause to the economy.
+They are much harder to detect and are much smarter at injecting money into the legal economy.
+This is another fear for Europe: there will come a time when politicians will be afraid to attack these mafias because of the damage it could cause to the economy.
 When the Cali cartel was captured in the 90s, construction in the city fell by 80%.

 ¿Can Colombia abandon cocaine and seek economic alternatives?

 — They must be capable.
 As long as Colombia has cocaine, it will not know peace.
-The 2016 peace process was a historic opportunity, but the Colombian government botched it due to corruption and for not finishing the job.
-The world should help Colombia, but we treat it as if it were only its problem.
+The 2016 peace process was a historic opportunity, but the Colombian government botched it due to corruption and failure to finish the job.
+The world should help Colombia, but we treat it as if it were solely its problem.
 We throw them a few million euros or dollars and tell them: "Solve it."
-Meanwhile, Colombia produces more cocaine than ever because the world consumes more than ever.
+Meanwhile, Colombia produces more cocaine than ever because more is consumed in the world than ever before.
 Colombia produces because we consume.
-We are the culprits.
+We are to blame.
 We are the engine of this industry.

-How did you get a drug trafficker or a hitman to trust you?
+How did you manage to get a drug trafficker or a hitman to confess to you?

-— The mafia doesn't like outsiders.
-I made friends in that world many years ago, when I was young, going out to parties in discotheques.
+— The mafia doesn't like strangers.
+I made friends in that world many years ago, when I was young, going out to parties in discos.
 Partying is central to narco culture: it's where they show off the girls, the new watch, the $500 shirt...
 It's an absurd consumerist culture.
 Through some traffickers' girlfriends, I ended up meeting the boyfriends.
 But it was a 15-year process.
-At first, when I said I wanted to do a story about a hitman, they would give me the most dispensable person, a young hitman they didn't care about.
+At first, when I said I wanted to do a story about a hitman, they would give me the most expendable person, a young hitman they didn't care about.
 Since I did the report and no one went to jail, I gradually gained their trust.
-Being a foreign journalist gives you a certain shield: killing an American or an Englishman is a big problem for them, while for Colombian journalists, on the other hand, it's very dangerous; they kill them with total impunity.
+Being a foreign journalist gives you a certain shield: killing an American or an Englishman is a big problem for them, whereas for Colombian journalists, on the other hand, it is extremely dangerous; they are killed with total impunity.

 Cargando